LucijaZuzic/django-sopila/README.md

-# Running a Django Server
+# Django Backend Server (django-sopila): User Guide

-To run and host the **django-sopila** project, you’ll follow the highly specific setup guide and the standard workflow and path for a Django application.
+To run and host the **django-sopila** project from [https://github.com/LucijaZuzic/django-sopila.git](https://github.com/LucijaZuzic/django-sopila.git), you’ll follow the highly specific setup guide and the standard workflow and path for a Django application.
 Before hosting, ensure the app runs on your machine.

 ## Clone the Repository